Nike-Inc/backstopper/USER_GUIDE.md

 * There should be a common error contract for *all* errors.
-APIs are intended to be used programmatically by callers, and changing contracts for different error types, HTTP status codes, etc, makes that programmatic integration more difficult and error prone.
+APIs are intended to be used programmatically by callers, and changing contracts for different error types, HTTP status codes, etc, makes that programmatic integration more difficult and error-prone.
 Metadata and optional information can be added or removed at will, but the core error contract should be static.
     * Since some error responses might need to contain multiple individual errors (e.g. validation of a request payload that contains multiple problems), the error contract should include an array of individual errors.